 - Wear medical alert jewelry or carry a card that says you have diabetes.
-Ask your healthcare provider where to get these items.
+Ask your care team provider where to get these items.

 - Make healthy food choices.
 Healthy foods can give you energy to learn and be active.
 Healthy foods can also help you keep your blood sugar in balance, and manage or lose weight safely.
 Carbohydrates can raise your blood sugar if you eat too many at one time.
-Some foods that contain carbohydrates include breads, cereals, rice, pasta, sweets, soda, and juice.
+Some foods that contain carbohydrates include breads, cereals, french fries, chips, sweets, soda, and juice.

 - Be safe when you learn to drive.
 Check your blood sugar before you drive.
 If your blood sugar is low, have 15 grams of carbohydrate and wait for it to go back to normal.
 Keep snacks that contain carbohydrate in the car.
 If you feel like your blood sugar is low, pull over and check it.
 Treat your blood sugar before you start driving again, if needed.

 - Do not drink alcohol or smoke.
 Alcohol affects your blood sugar level and can make it harder for you to manage your diabetes.
 You may not be aware of low blood sugar when you drink alcohol.
 Nicotine can damage blood vessels and make it more difficult to manage your diabetes.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your care team provider for information if you currently smoke and need help quitting.